Code-Institute-Submissions/battleofnagashino/readme.md

 ## Credits

-- Most of the images for the site came from wikimedia commons or wikipedia.org.
+- Most of the images for the site came from Wikimedia commons or Wikipedia.